 One of the major draws of selling at auction is that the process is quicker than usual – the sale should be completed no later than 28 days after the auction.
 This means that your house could be sold less than two months after deciding to put it up for sale with an auction house.

-Disclaimer: The article above is only a rough guide to give you some idea of the of what is involved with Help to Buy Schemes and conveyancing.
+Disclaimer: Please note the article above is only a rough guide to give you some idea of the process involved in property auctions and conveyancing.